Update on latest MERS situation in United Arab Emirates

 From time to time, suspected MERS cases reported to the CHP for investigation involve patients with a history of contact with camels in the Middle East.
 The CHP strongly advises travel agents organising tours to the Middle East to abstain from arranging camel rides and activities involving direct contact with camels, which are known risk factors for acquiring MERS-CoV.

 Travellers to affected areas should maintain vigilance, adopt appropriate health precautions and take heed of personal, food and environmental hygiene.
-The public may visit the MERS page of the CHP and its Travel Health Service, MERS statistics in affected areas, the CHP's Facebook Page and YouTube Channel, and the WHO's latest news for more information and health advice.
+The public may visit the MERS page of the CHP and its Travel Health Service to learn more about MERS statistics in affected areas.
+The public should also refer to the CHP's Facebook page, YouTube channel and the WHO's latest news for more information and health advice.
 Tour leaders and tour guides operating overseas tours are advised to refer to the CHP's health advice on MERS.